Bristol Penguins is a teaching and competitive swimming club based primarily at Easton Leisure Centre and Henbury Leisure Centre in Bristol.

 We work hard to ensure there are appropriate competitive opportunities for all our swimmers ranging from local, county and regional level competitions.
 For our swimmers that particularly excel and are focused to achieve at national level and beyond, we provide support through our performance partnership with City of Bristol Swimming Club.

-Our coaching team is led by Josh Jobbins who works closely with the core coaching team: David Cousins, Jason Silcox, John-Paul Holmes and Polly Mullen (Swim Academy Coordinator).
+Our coaching team is led by Josh Jobbins who works closely with the core coaching team: David Cousins (Assistant Head Coach), Jason Silcox, John-Paul Holmes, John Ferguson, Polly Mullen (Swim Academy Coordinator), Scott Tanner, Kirsty Height and Joel Howard.
 In addition, there are around 15 support teachers and lane coaches who are well qualified and share a love for swimming.

 In summary, we strongly believe our community based club is a friendly and enjoyable place for children and adults to develop themselves as swimmers and also as individuals.
 We are passionate about swimming and we look forward to continuing to strive to improve our provision to see existing and new members progress over time.